 North Hennepin Community College does not limit the number of credits students may transfer into the college.
 Not every credit will necessarily apply to the degree/certificate program.

 Subpart F. Credit Life.

 North Hennepin Community College will consider all credits for transfer regardless of when those credits were completed.

-Individual courses from other Minnesota State colleges and from the University of Minnesota transfer to North Hennepin Community College into the Minnesota Transfer Curriculum.
+Individual courses from other Minnesota State institutions and from the University of Minnesota transfer to North Hennepin Community College into the Minnesota Transfer Curriculum.
 Such courses transfer according to the MnTC goal areas designated for them by the institution where the student originally took the course.
-Completion of the entire goal at another Minnesota State institution completes the goal at North Hennepin.
-However, there is no guarantee that courses from private and non‐ Minnesota colleges will satisfy MnTC goals, even if the courses may be transferable as electives.
+Completion of the entire goal area at another Minnesota State institution completes the goal area at North Hennepin.
+However, there is no guarantee that courses from private and non‐ Minnesota colleges will satisfy MnTC goal areas, even if the courses may be transferable as electives.
 Such courses are evaluated on an individual basis.